 HortiCann Light + Tech Conference

-The HortiCann Light + Tech Conference, held in October in San Jose, California, focuses on the latest advances in horticultural lighting.
+Going 100% virtual this October and offering free registration, the HortiCann Light + Tech Conference focuses on the latest advances in horticultural lighting.
 Formerly known as the Horticultural Lighting Conference, this annual event has led the way in transforming horticultural practices by connecting research and technology to growers around the world.
 It continues to do so now, with more direct attention on the cannabis industry.
-As technology and agriculture are working together more than even before – this conference is an opportunity to expand your knowledge in the field and network with some key manufacturers
+As technology and agriculture are working together more than even before – this conference is an opportunity to expand your knowledge in the field and network with some key manufacturers.